rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 ## Running your application...
 ### ...from RhoStudio
-> Note: If you have yet to apply your license to your instance of Rhodes / RhoElements, you will be prompted when attempting to build to enter your login credentials to rhomobile.com before you can continue.
-Refer to our [licensing guide](licensing) to learn how to apply your license.

-To start your application for the first time, right click your project, then click Run As -> Run Configurations...
+To start your application for the first time:

 ![img](http://s3.amazonaws.com/rhodocs/rhostudio-tutorial/running-application-context-menu-4.0.png)

+1. **Open the RhoStudio Project Explorer** window
+2. **Right-click on your project** name
+3. Select **Run As > Run Configurations...**
-Select "RhoMobile Application" and click the "New" button, then click "Run"
+4. **Select "RhoMobile Application"** and click the "New" button
+5. **Click "Run"**

 ![img](http://s3.amazonaws.com/rhodocs/rhostudio-tutorial/run-configurations-4.0.png)

-After a brief compilation period, the application will start in RhoSimulator.
+RhoStudio will compile and launch your app in RhoSimulator.

 ### ...from the command line
-> Note: If you have yet to apply your license to your instance of Rhodes / RhoElements, you will be prompted when attempting to build to enter your login credentials to rhomobile.com before you can continue.
-Refer to our [licensing guide](licensing) to learn how to apply your license.

-To start a Rhodes application from the command line, switch to the folder that contains the application and run
+To start a Rhodes application from the command line, switch to the folder that contains the application and execute the following command:

 	:::term
 	rake run:<platform to be simulated>:rhosimulator

-where `<platform to be simulated>` can be one of
+where `<platform to be simulated>` can be:

-* `android`
-* `bb`
+* android
-* `iphone`
+* iphone
-* `win32` for desktop Windows
+* win32 (for Windows desktop)
-* `wm` for Windows Mobile 6
+* wm (for Windows Mobile 6)
-* `wp8` for Windows Phone 8
+* wp8 (for Windows Phone 8)

-> Note: Windows Mobile and Windows CE apps that use the webkit will not be able to run in the RhoSimulator because of the limitations of the memory in the simulator.
+NOTE: Due to memory limitations, RhoSimulator does not support Windows Mobile/CE apps.

 The application will start inside RhoSimulator with a different look depending on the selected platform